simonbowly/math-code-guidelines/README.md

 However, ease of debugging and speed of development of pure functions more than compensates for performance overhead more often than you might think.
 Most people err too much on the side of "performance" and lose hours of time debugging the results of side effects and mutability.

+**Functions aren't just for reuse.**

+They are intended to break down your code into digestible bits so you can reason effectively about the behaviour of the whole codebase and maintain a well-defined state as the code runs.

 ## Testing

 **Test your code by running tests** (not by running it end to end).